shakhscode/machine-learning/linear-regression/readme.md

+**Note: This readme.md file is copy pasted from 'BasicTheory.ipynb'.
+The markdown cells of the original file are rendered either in Jupyter lab or VSCode.
+In my preview it is working well.
+But github markdown preview doesn't support all latex or markdown facilities.
+To get the original preview please open the file 'BasicTheory.ipynb'**
 # Regression
 A predictive model to establish the relationship between a dependent variable and independent variable(s) to predict continous output for a real given value as input.